-E-mail InclusiveInnovation@gatech.edu with basic questions.
-For in-depth questions or if you would like to meet with the Community Research Manager, please follow this link to schedule a meeting.
+Applications for the Georgia Smart Communities Challenge are currently closed, but it’s never too early to begin planning for application!
+E-mail InclusiveInnovation@gatech.edu with general questions.
+For in-depth program questions or if you would like to meet with the Community Research Manager, please use this link to schedule a meeting.